hvag/blog/terraform.md

 We will have:

 - Shared modules that can be worked on individually.
-Versioning is still outstanding
+Versioning is still pending
 - Separate config files for subcomponents of each environment, Dev/Staging/Prod.
 For example, within Dev, the VPC(s), East components, and West components can be developed/deployed individually.
 We will have at least one additional subcomponent level.
 For example, within Dev/East, individual systems such as AD and Graylog can be managed separately as needed.
 We can revisit guidelines and best practices for when making this decision.
 Recall, individual system is indicative of having a localized state file.

 ## Create a Key Pair